sahat/hackathon-starter/README.md

 - Copy and paste *Client ID* and *Client secret* keys into `.env`

-**Note:** When you ready to deploy to production don't forget to add your new url to *Authorized Javascript origins* and *Authorized redirect URI*, e.g. `http://my-awesome-app.herokuapp.com` and `http://my-awesome-app.herokuapp.com/auth/google/callback` respectively.
+**Note:** When you ready to deploy to production don't forget to add your new URL to *Authorized Javascript origins* and *Authorized redirect URI*, e.g. `http://my-awesome-app.herokuapp.com` and `http://my-awesome-app.herokuapp.com/auth/google/callback` respectively.
 The same goes for other providers.